isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    The password is optional; if not specified, an empty password is used.

--  ``basic-auth-password-file`` - is an alternative to ``basic-auth-password``: instead to put the password itself in the configuration file it is in the file specifies by this parameter.
+-  ``basic-auth-password-file`` - is an alternative to ``basic-auth-password``: instead of presenting the password in the configuration file it is specified in the file indicated by this parameter.

 -  ``role`` - denotes the role of the server in the HA setup.
 The following roles are supported in the load-balancing configuration: